Retreats.

 anchor-land

-Guided Retreat with Kelsang Tara
+Guided Retreat with Gen Kelsang Tara

 Mon 21 - 23 Apr | KMC Australia (Dandenong Ranges)

-Following the 2025 Australian Dharma Celebration Kelsang Tara will guide us in retreat on ‘The Request to the Lord of All Lineages Prayer’.
+Following the 2025 Australian Dharma Celebration Gen Kelsang Tara will guide us in retreat on ‘The Request to the Lord of All Lineages Prayer’.

 During this retreat we will have a precious opportunity to sit with the powerful wisdom contained in this blessed prayer and take it deep into our heart.
 Time on retreat allows us to transform understanding and knowledge into experience that will guide us to deep lasting happiness.